West Virginia CPA requirements

 All West Virginia CPA Exam candidates must have a bachelor's degree or higher from a regionally accredited college or university.
-Candidates are required to complete 150 semester hours in course subjects, including:
+Candidates are required to complete:

 - 30 hours in accounting courses

-- Auditing (minimum of three hours) and/or accounting information systems
+- 6 hours of auditing (minimum of three hours) and/or accounting information systems

-- Accounting electives (including ethics if not used in business-related electives)
+- 9 hours of accounting electives (including ethics if not used in business-related electives)

 - Three hours in business law